 The Trinity Players are the College drama society, open to all members of the College regardless of performance experience - all you need is an interest in the stage and buckets of enthusiasm!
 Drama at Trinity can start from your very first term, where Freshers are encouraged to enter Drama Cuppers - an intercollegiate competition where you perform a one-act play, in previous years students have adapted scripts like The Importance of Being Earnest, or even written their own short plays!
-The Players aim to put on two productions a year - a shorter Christmas play and the pinnacle of the year, the annual garden Play, where Trinity students stage a full-length production on Trinity's own lawns while audience members enjoy the scenery, the acting, and perhaps even a glass or two of Pimm's.
-Previous Lawns plays have included Shakespeare classics like Much Ado about Nothing, and this year the Players will be retelling the story of the Great Gatsby, set in Oxford!
+The Players aim to put on two productions a year - a shorter Christmas play and the pinnacle of the year, the annual garden Play, where Trinity students stage a fulllength production on Trinity's own lawns while audience members enjoy the scenery, the acting, and perhaps even a glass or two of Pimm's.
+Recent Lawns plays have included Shakespeare classics like Much Ado about Nothing, and the retelling of the Great Gatsby, set in Oxford!